-- What features are missing in your kitchen?
+- Which features are missing in your kitchen?

-- What ideas do you have about the arrangement of your kitchen?
+- Do you have ideas about the layout of your kitchen?

-- What preferences for style or color do you want to include in your kitchen?
+- What styles and colors do you want to include in your kitchen?

 It pays to be thorough.
 The more clearly you can talk about your wants and needs, the easier it will be to get kitchen designers and contractors to follow your specific vision.

 “How long does it take to remodel a kitchen?”